Qatar-based Al Jazeera says will keep editorial independence during Gulf dispute

-DOHA, June 8 Doha-based Al Jazeera will stick to a policy of editorial independence amid a regional diplomatic crisis that has isolated Qatar, the news network's acting director-general said on Thursday.
+DOHA, June 8 (Reuters) - Doha-based Al Jazeera will stick to a policy of editorial independence amid a regional diplomatic crisis that has isolated Qatar, the news network's acting director-general said on Thursday.

 Mostefa Souag dismissed accusations from some Gulf powers that the network was interfering in their affairs through its reports.